GL7526/maplepapyrus/README.md

 </p>

 # Maple Papyrus
 Maple Papyrus is a minigame in the game Maplestory where you obtain 3 numbers sequentially from 1 to 16 to fit the format (a+b)\*c, where a, b, and c are numbers from 1 to 16.
 You can then either keep your current order or reroll the order.
+The goal of this minigame is to get as high of a result as possible.
 The python script, maplepapyrus, lets you input the 3 numbers and tells you the best course of action to take.